robottwo/aicred/docs/user-guide.md

 - Provider plugins focus on key validation and scoring
 - Better support for application-specific configuration scanning
 - More flexible and extensible plugin system

+## Configuration Validation and Rewrite

+The GenAI Key Finder uses a validation-and-rewrite approach for configuration files.
+When invalid configurations are encountered, they are automatically replaced with default settings rather than attempting complex migrations.

+### Automatic Configuration Handling
+When loading configuration files, the system validates them against current requirements:

+- **Valid configurations**: Loaded and used as-is
+- **Invalid configurations**: Automatically replaced with default settings
+- **Missing configurations**: Created with default settings

+This approach ensures:
+- **Simplicity**: No complex migration logic to maintain
+- **Reliability**: Invalid configs are replaced with known-good defaults
+- **Consistency**: All configurations follow current format requirements

 ## Notes on Redaction